unnamedmistress/StrawberryTech/README.md

 `OPENAI_API_KEY` in the server environment so posts can be screened before publishing.

+To point the Next.js frontend at a custom server URL set `NEXT_PUBLIC_API_BASE` in `nextjs-app/.env`.
+When omitted, the app defaults to `window.location.origin` so the API can be served from the same host in production.

 The API server now persists data in Firebase.
 Provide service account credentials by setting `FIREBASE_SERVICE_ACCOUNT` to a JSON string or path, or use `GOOGLE_APPLICATION_CREDENTIALS` to point to a credentials file.